KunFang93/SplMeso_PDAC_NC/README.md

 ## Demo
-human_correlation.R will generate the heatmap of genes highly expressed in both the splanchnic mesenchyme and CAFs compared to TRFs (upper block), and genes highly expressed in both the splanchnic mesenchyme and TRFs compared to CAFs (lower block).
-And the heatmap of genes highly expressed in both the splanchnic mesenchyme and human pancreatic CAFs compared to human pancreatic TRFs (upper block), and genes highly expressed in both the splanchnic mesenchyme and human pancreatic TRFs compared to human pancreatic CAFs (lower block).
+**human_correlation.R** will generate heatmap of genes highly expressed in both the splanchnic mesenchyme and human pancreatic CAFs compared to human pancreatic TRFs (upper block), and genes highly expressed in both the splanchnic mesenchyme and human pancreatic TRFs compared to human pancreatic CAFs (lower block).
 Spl, splanchnic; Meso, mesoderm; CAFs, cancer associated fibroblasts; TRFs, tissue resident fibroblasts.

+**mouse_analysis.R** will generate 1. the heatmap of genes highly expressed in both the splanchnic mesenchyme and CAFs compared to TRFs (upper block), and genes highly expressed in both the splanchnic mesenchyme and TRFs compared to CAFs (lower block).
+And the

 ## Instructions for use
+It is recommeded to run codes in Rstudio.
+Runing the code line by line :)

+## Contact Us
+Kun Fang: fangk@mcw.edu; Lu Han: hanl@musc.edu